Ticketpark/TicketparkDoctrineFixturesAutoloader/README.md

 ### Overwriting setter method names
-In some cases you might want to override the setter methods.
-E.q. because your method is named `addCurrency` instead of `addCurrencie` as the autoloader by default would asume.
+In some cases you might want to override the setter methods. for instance because your method is named `addCurrency` instead of `addCurrencie` as the autoloader by default would asume.
 In this case, simply use the additional `setterMethods` parameter:

 ``` php
 <?php